jpc-hpe/my_nvim_config/README.md

 nvim-nio: library for async io for other plugins

-nvim-treesitter: treesitter is a parser.

-- Check status with :TSInstallInfo
-- Install with :TSInstall language
-- Update with :TSUpdate
-- Uninstall with :TSUninstall language
-- Use :TSModuleInfo list information about module state for each filetype
-- :TSBufEnable and :TSBufDisable to enable/disable module on current buffer
-- :TSEnable and :TSDisable to enable/disable module on every buffer.
-If filetype is specified, enable/disable only for this filetype.
-- More help with :h nvim-treesitter-commands

 nvim-treesitter-textobjects: textobjects based on treesitter. defines some and allows to define more

 nvim-ts-autotag: auto close and rename html tags `<strong>xx</strong>`